nicpenning/Elasti-daddy/README.md

 # 👨🏻‍🍼 Elasti-daddy

+*Behold, children are a heritage from the LORD,*
+*the fruit of the womb a reward.*

+*Like arrows in the hand of a warrior*
+*are the children of one’s youth.*

+*Blessed is the man*
+*who fills his quiver with them!*

+*He shall not be put to shame*
+*when he speaks with his enemies in the gate.*

+--Psalm 127:3–5

 🙏 May God's blessings be to those fathers and mothers out there in the world raising their families.

 In honor of Father's day (and of course Mother's day), I will be developing this project to analyze trends with a small set of data over 4-12 weeks of data points for raising a newborn baby.